cyclejs-community/component-combinators/notes/log architecture.md

   - componentName:[App-1, SidePanel-3], combinatorName : 'Inject..', emits : {type: source, value: ''}, when:..., id : 3
   - componentName:[App-1, SidePanel-3], combinatorName : 'Inject..', emits : {type: sink, value: ..}, when:..., id : 3
 ```

+(id has to be with the stuff it disambiguates..., so App-1, SidePanel-3, instead of App,Sidepanel, 3)